What is a Permalink?How to Make SEO-Friendly Permalinks on Your Blog (2026)

 A permalink example from my blog would be: https://www.ryrob.com/what-is-permalink/

-A permalink, also known as a “permanent link” is a URL (of a specific blog post or page on your site) that should remain unchanged once the page is published.
-Permalinks should always be SEO-friendly URLs that are both easy for people to remember and for search engines to make sense of.
+A permalink (short for “permanent link”) is the full URL of a specific blog post or page that should remain unchanged once the content is published.
+Permalinks are designed to be SEO-friendly, human-readable, and reliable, both for people who want to share your content and for search engines that need to index it.

-Here’s an example of what a permalink (individual blog post URL) looks like in the address bar of your web browser when you’re navigating to a particular post or page on a site:
+Here’s what a permalink looks like in the address bar of your browser when you’re reading a post:

 Example of a permalink in a URL